 One of the easiest ways to reduce stress in the lead up to your wedding is by planning early.
-Late planning will drastically reduce your options and could end up costing you your perfect wedding venue, favourite wedding band or the wedding dress of your dreams.
+Late planning will drastically reduce your options and could end up costing you your perfect wedding venue, maybe a hotel in Malvern?
+As well as your favourite wedding band or the wedding dress of your dreams.
 We recommend booking in the key parts of your wedding day as early as possible to avoid disappointment.
 It’s also a good idea to have most of the smaller personal touches sorted 3-6 months before the big day.

 2. Get Yourselves Organised

 It’s a good idea to create a master document with all of your wedding information in one place.
 The document can include supplier details, a wedding budget, itineraries and wedding checklists.
 Not only will this reduce your stress and help you to feel in control, it also stops you or your partner from forgetting key elements of your wedding planning.
 A master document is easy to print, so you can always hand it out to the individuals involved in the planning.

 3. Make It Fun!

 Planning a wedding doesn’t need to be all stress – it should be a fun and exciting time for all those involved.
 Try to enjoy the journey and make a celebration out of as many of your wedding planning events as possible.
 Whether it’s your wedding dress or suit fitting, a wedding venue visit, or a wedding cake tasting, there are lots of opportunities to invite friends and family along, or celebrate with your fiance whilst planning.